What do a bundle of dynamite and your Spanish learning have in common? They can both explode.

 Each chapter naturally builds on the previous one.
 You may not even notice when you’re already approaching intermediate level Spanish—and that’s really the mark of a great Spanish starter book.

-2. “Spanish Language Tutorial” (by ielanguages)
+2. “Spanish Language Tutorial”

 One book can get you pretty far with a foreign language.
 Case in point: This “Spanish Language Tutorial” book with 150 informative pages.
 It’ll give you a complete overview and reference guide to Spanish grammar, help you master verb conjugations and give you a solid base in Spanish vocabulary.
 All of the lessons are backed up with ample example sentences putting your new language into action before your eyes.